 Next to BIM and CAD software, my bet is that Microsoft Excel is the next most-used software in the architect’s toolbox.
 I probably use Excel at least once a day.
 If you’re like me, no one ever showed you how to use it – you just figured it out on your own.
 Spreadsheets are easy, right?

-Excel is very powerful software for crunching data.
+Excel is a very powerful software for crunching data.
 You can sort data by various criteria.
 You can link together multiple spreadsheets.
 It’s also useful for formatting and presenting that data.
 You can generate charts and other representations.
-It’s move than just simple spreadsheets.
+It’s more than just simple spreadsheets.

 - VLOOKUP function

 VLOOKUP is easily one of Excel’s most useful functions.
 VLOOKUP lets Excel function more like a database than just a spreadsheet.
 It lets you search for a value in another location such as another series of cells or another worksheet in the Excel file.
 If Excel finds that value, it displays other information associated with the value.